Kips Bay Towers: 1990s to present

 In 2010, the Doe Fund submitted an application to the New York City Department of Transportation to convert the service road on Second Avenue between 30th and 33rd streets into a pedestrian plaza, which drew mixed reactions from the local community.
 A Fairway Market supermarket opened at Kips Bay Plaza in 2012; the complex's other retail tenants at the time included Petco and Staples.
 The proposal to close Second Avenue's service road was ultimately canceled in 2013 when J. D. Carlisle, the owner of the Kips Bay Plaza shopping center, withdrew its support of the project due to opposition from two of its tenants, AMC Loews and Fairway Market.
 There were also concerns about the ability of the project sponsor, the Kips Bay Neighborhood Alliance, to fund maintenance of the public space.

 The structures were again renovated in the 2010s.
 By that decade, more than a third of the apartments were being used as pieds-à-terre, rather than as tenants' primary residences; it had one of the highest percentages of pieds-à-terre of any building in Manhattan.
 In 2018, the segment of East 33rd Street between First and Second avenues was converted from one-way to two-way traffic to improve access for ambulances traveling to emergency entrance of NYU Langone Health on First Avenue.
 The William Pears Group bought 47 condominiums at Kips Bay Towers in 2022 for $19.4 million.
+In 2025, NYU Langone purchased the AMC Kips Bay Theater at Kips Bay Plaza, and AMC subsequently announced plans to close the theater by the end of 2026.
+This prompted local officials to express concern about the shopping center's fate.